magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-38827-Customers-receive-an-order-shipment-email-containing-an-error-message.md

 <ins>Actual results</ins>:

-The following error message is received in the email: *"We're sorry, an error has occurred while generating this content."*
+The following error message is received in the email: *We're sorry, an error has occurred while generating this content.*

 ## Apply the patch